 On each trial, you will see a word or phrase indicating a category.
 A new category will appear in each new trial.
 Your task is to name AS MANY WORDS AS YOU CAN that belong to the category.

-Take your time to produce words within the same category and move on to the next category when you think you have finished.
+Take your time to produce words within the same category.

-You will have a short break before repeating the procedure.
+You may move on to the next category when you feel you have run out of words.
+Please try to recall as many words as you can for each category as you may not have the chance to return to this category in the future.

-The average time for the entire task is around 40 minutes.
+Once you are ready to move to the next category, please press the “Enter” key.
+You will face a delay of XX seconds before you can move to the next category.

 Press the spacebar to continue.

 Screen3: